On this page

 Members receive investment returns from their super fund’s infrastructure assets in two ways:

 - Cash flow from the asset: The income stream received from the infrastructure asset (for example, rental income from shipping firms using a port facility) is received by investors as regular distributions.
 The super fund then adds these to the daily crediting rate applied to members’ accounts.

 - Capital growth: Infrastructure assets are appraised on a regular basis by independent valuers to determine their market value.
 If the value is higher than when the previous valuation was conducted (usually every six or 12 months), the asset has experienced capital growth.
 This capital growth is added to the total value of the super fund’s assets and reflected in its daily crediting rate to members.

-Note: For an explanation of a super fund’s crediting rate and how it works, see SuperGuide article Investment returns: Does your super fund use a crediting rate or unit pricing?
+Note: For an explanation of a super fund’s crediting rate and how it works, see SuperGuide article Super investing: What is unit pricing and a crediting rate?

 What are the risks with infrastructure investments?

 - Political and regulatory change as governments are usually involved in these assets.
 For example, electricity prices are often set by a regulatory body, while an airport requires government permission to expand the number of flights or hours the airport can operate.

 New infrastructure assets often face risks during the construction phase due to unexpected cost over-runs or delays in the construction process.
 Investment returns can also be affected by operational risks once the asset is up and running (for example, if the traffic volume on a toll road is lower than forecast, or if the asset requires unplanned repairs).